Holden Caprice: WK

-A revised WK series was launched in May 2003, with a facelift.
+A revised WK series based on the VY Commodore series was launched in May 2003.
 The curvaceous front and rear end styling of the WH was abandoned in favour of angular lines, starting with the headlights borrowed from the VY Calais.
 From the rear, the redesigned taillights were now separated by sheet metal, rather than being joined with a horizontal strip of plastic.
 The redesign had the after effect of lowering the WK's drag coefficient to 0.30.
 Other changes came in the form of revised bumpers, wheel trims, with the interior dashboard and centre console receiving a major overhaul.
 Powertrains carried over from the previous model, but the Generation III V8 engine was now rated at 235 kW for the Statesman and 245 kW for the Caprice.
 Other engineering changes were made to the structural integrity of the car.
 The reinforced front flooring and sills gives the upshot of a 70 percent reduction in lower limb injuries in offset frontal crash tests at 60 km/h.

 Feature wise, the Statesman now offered standard rear parking sensors and optional satellite navigation, with the Caprice receiving a dual screen DVD entertainment system for the rear passengers.
 The Used Car Safety Ratings found that WH/WK Statesmans provide a "significantly better than average" level of occupant protection in the event of an accident.

 Standard features for the HSV Grange (WK) included 18-inch alloy wheels, a twelve speaker Blaupunkt sound system with a 430-watt amplifier, subwoofer and a six-stack CD player, dual-zone climate control air conditioning, leather seats and trim, eight-way power adjustable front seats, cruise control with speed alert, driver's seat and mirror memory settings, DVD player with twin seven-inch rear seat LCD screens and remote control, rear parking sensors, a leather-wrapped multi-function steering wheel, remote central locking, power windows and mirrors, a height and reach adjustable steering wheel, an electrochromatic rear view mirror, trip computer, cargo net and an immobiliser.
 As standard, the Grange was also fitted with a limited slip rear differential, larger front & rear sway bars, larger performance brakes and an HSV exclusive-to-Grange body kit consisting of front bumper, side skirts, rear bumper and deck lid spoiler.